dnlosx/Cart/README.md

 ### Cloning notes

 This project was created with Swift Package Mananger, this mean that the `xcodeproj` file is ignored by default.
-If you want to use Xcode to build, test or edit this repository, you can use the command `swift package generate-xcodeproj`.
+If you want to use Xcode to build, test or edit this repository, you can generate a Xcode Project with the command `swift package generate-xcodeproj`.